darklakefi/dex-web/DEVELOPMENT.md

 # DEX Front-end Web Development Guide

-> **Project:** Nx monorepo for the DEX Front-end Web platform, using Next.js, Vite, Playwright, Biome, and pnpm.
-Includes all frontend apps, E2E tests, and shared libraries.
+> **Project:** Nx monorepo for the DEX Front-end Web platform, using Next.js, Vite, Biome, and pnpm.
+Includes the web app and shared libraries.

 > For a quick overview and common commands, see [README.md](./README.md).